CloudSoda/rules_helm/README.md

 )
 ```

-These rules use [yq library](https://yq.readthedocs.io/en/latest/) to perform substitions in helm YAML templates.
+These rules use [yq library](https://yq.readthedocs.io/en/latest/) to perform substitutions in helm YAML templates.
 The binaries are preloaded by this rule using bazel toolchains, so you don't need have yq available in your path.

 ## Helm rules